-- 1. This appliance is listed for 0" clearance to combustible materials.
+- 1. listed for 0" clearance to combustible materials.
 The clearances for serviceability are found in Table 5. - Minimum clearances from combustible or noncombustible construction, 0" sides, 0" back, 0" top. - 3.
 It is the installers responsibility to provide enough clearance for servicing the appliance in the installed location.